-As implied by his/her title, a sales manager is responsible for achieving targeted sales through the effective management of a sales team.
-In this activity, you need to identify (from the list below) what tasks that a sales manager actually does.
-ACTIVITY/TASK Structuring sales bonuses Giving ‘motivational’ talks Phoning key customers Writing newsletters Helping … See the full teaching activity…
+As implied by their business title, a sales manager is responsible for achieving targeted sales through the effective management of a sales team.
+In this activity, students identify what tasks that a sales manager actually does.

-Many years ago, marketing departments were only involved at the end of the new product process.
-Their task was to simply promote the new product.
-However, this situation has changed somewhat.
-Your task is to review the following list of new product development tasks and evaluate whether or not the marketing function would be involved. … See the full teaching activity…
+The task is to review the following list of new product development tasks and evaluate whether or not the marketing function would be involved.

 In this activity, students review an overview of McDonald’s in their early days to identify the reasons for their success and the importance of marketing in their overall performance.